syncfusion-content/maui-docs/MAUI/DataGrid/data-binding.md

 * **OldItems**: It contains the list of old items affected by the Action.
 * **NewStartingIndex**: It contains the index at which the change occurred.
 * **OldStartingIndex**: It contains the index at which the Action occurred.

+### Data virtualization

+DataGrid provides support to handle the large amount of data through built-in virtualization feature.
+With Data virtualization, the record entries will be created in the runtime only upon scrolling to the vertical end which increases the performance of grid loading time.

+To set `SfDataGrid.EnableDataVirtualization` property to true, follow the code example:

+{% tabs %}
+{% highlight xaml %}
+<syncfusion:SfDataGrid x:Name="dataGrid"
+                       ItemsSource="{Binding EmployeeDetails}"
+                       EnableDataVirtualization="True"/>
+{% endhighlight %}

+{% highlight c# %}
+datagrid.EnableDataVirtualization = true;
+{% endhighlight %}
+{% endtabs %}

 ## Retain scroll position